georgehara/Arca/README.md

 * Runs the configurators.
 The configurators can't depend on one another because the manager doesn't know the order in which to run the configurators.

 Note: `Register` and `Configure` may be called multiple times, but the manager checks the consistency of the state of each type that was loaded (by the manager) with an `AddXXX` method.
 So, for example if you call `AddXXX`, then `Register`, then `AddXXX` again, an exception is thrown because you didn't call `Configure` after `Register`.
 On top of this, Microsoft's dependency injection container stops registering components once the service provider is built, without throwing an exception, so trying to register new types after `Configure` was called is pointless.

+Note: If the order of processing matters, use the `Prioritize` manager option.

 ## PERFORMANCE CONSIDERATIONS